py-tony/how-to-use-the-windaedm-assistant-from-china-care-medical/README.md

 WindaEDM is an efficient management equipment platform that accurately and effectively helps major enterprises and individuals work together.

-Ok what does that even mean in the context of managing hospital tools and equipments?
+Ok, what does that even mean in the context of managing hospital tools and medical equipment?
-Well, for those who used [Hospital management tools](https://en.wikipedia.org/wiki/Hospital_information_system) such as MocDoc, Insta, or Attune will be familiarized with this kind of practice.
-But for now we would like to think of WindaEDM as a software that takes care of various activities in a hospital such as reporting or requesting maintence/repair of a machine, data storage and management, stock management, automated communications, updates, etc..
+Well, those who used [Hospital management tools](https://en.wikipedia.org/wiki/Hospital_information_system) such as MocDoc, Insta, or Attune will be familiarized with this kind of practice.
+But for now, we would like to think of WindaEDM as software that takes care of various activities in a hospital such as requesting maintenance, repair of a machine, data storage/management, stock management, automated communications, or updates.

-Why do i need to use this system?
-The primarily goal of this App is to improve how your medical Equipments are managed and looked after.
-On top of ensuring that your equipments are well looked after, the software also helps you to keep track of your warehouse stock.
-It more like having all the concerned parties such as engineers, manufacturer, sales reps, nurse etc.. rigt at your fingertip.
+Why do I need to use this system?
+The primary goal of this App is to improve how your medical equipment is managed and looked after.
+On top of ensuring that your equipment is well looked after, the software also helps you to keep track of your warehouse stock.
+It is more like having all the concerned parties such as engineers, manufacturers, sales reps, nurses etc.. right at your fingertip.

 ## Made possible by China Care Medical

 ![image](https://user-images.githubusercontent.com/55901714/166336403-7437043e-0209-413a-b7ea-6eef660e72fd.png)

-At China Care Medical we strive to bring you the best 21th century medical equipments for your hospital to put you ahead of your competition at a lowest cost possible.
-You can pay your equipments at [warehouse prices](https://www.chinacaremedical.com/) and save money.
-All our equipments come with a guaranty of up to 24 months.
-While under guaranty, you get free assistance from the installation to regular maintenance.
-Once your guaranty is over, China Care Medical will still support and guaranty a good functionality of your equipments at a small yearly or monthly fee.
+At China Care Medical we strive to bring you the best 21st-century medical equipment for your hospital to put you ahead of your competition at the lowest cost possible.
+You can pay for your equipment at [warehouse prices](https://www.chinacaremedical.com/) and save money.
+All our medical machines come with a guarantee of up to 24 months.
+While under the guarantee, you get free assistance from installation to reparing if needed.
+China Care Medical will still support and guarantee a good functioning of your equipment after your guarantee has ended at a reasonable fee.

-We continue to make your life easy by bringing to you a team of passionate induviduals, qualified engineers, and world class technologies such as WindaEDM software.
+We continue to make your life easy by bringing to you a team of passionate individuals, qualified engineers, and world-class technologies such as WindaEDM software.

 ## How to download WindaEDM

 Currently we have a [webapp version](http://saas.windasoft.com/manage#manage/welcome) and smartphone versions both for [Android and OIS](http://saas.windasoft.com/download) devices.
-The differece is just the look but features are pretty much the same.
+The difference is just the look, but the features are pretty much the same.
-This guide will include directions and screenshots of the mobile device App version but if you decide to use the [webapp version](http://saas.windasoft.com/manage#manage/welcome) on your phone web browser or laptop, you're morethan welcome to do so.
-Just keep in mind that some of the features might look different but the lesson you will learn from this tutorial won't be a total loss for you.
+This guide will include directions and screenshots of the mobile device App version, but if you decide to use the [web app version](http://saas.windasoft.com/manage#manage/welcome) on your phone's web browser, or laptop, you're more than welcome to do so.
+It's important to remember that some features might look different, but the lesson you'll learn won't be a total loss.

-To download the app on your smarthphone Android or IOS, click on this link ----> [Download](http://saas.windasoft.com/download) this will open up a webpage like the one below.
+To download the app on your smartphone Android, or IOS, click on this link ----> [Download](http://saas.windasoft.com/download) this will open up a webpage like the one below.

 ![download_android](https://user-images.githubusercontent.com/55901714/166917209-962179bf-aa5c-4b83-9076-ce48db1eae79.jpg)

-To download it, for Android users just tap on the blue button as shown on the pic above or scan the first QR code.When prompt for permissions, just allow everything.
-You might also get a notification saying that the app come from an untrusted source, this is because this app is not available on Playstore so play protect might try to block it.
+To download it, for Android users, tap on the blue button as shown in the pic above or scan the first QR code.
+When prompt for permissions, allow everything.
+You might also get a notification saying that the app comes from an untrusted source, this is because WindaEDM is not available on Playstore so play protect might try to block it.

-Once the download has been completed located the file in your downlaod folder and install it by tapping on it.
+Once the download has been completed, locate the file in your download folder and install it by tapping on it.

 ![image](https://user-images.githubusercontent.com/55901714/166921676-f3ce7813-f4fc-42e5-8d02-11f6a4ed7d85.png)

-You might be prompt to allow the App to use your camera, microphone, etc..
-Please allow all.
+You might be prompt to allow the app to use your camera, microphone, etc. Please allow all.

-For Apple (iphones) users, just scan the QR code on this [link,](https://user-images.githubusercontent.com/55901714/166917209-962179bf-aa5c-4b83-9076-ce48db1eae79.jpg) and it will give you the download link, just press on the link and it will start downloading.
-You might get an error that says "App not available in your country or Region".
-Please folkow the steps in this [youtube video](https://www.youtube.com/watch?v=fhrDLIvru_M) to get around that.
+For Apple (iphones) users, just scan the QR code on this [link,](https://user-images.githubusercontent.com/55901714/166917209-962179bf-aa5c-4b83-9076-ce48db1eae79.jpg) and it will give you the download link, just press on the link and it will start installing.
+You might get an error that says "App not available in your Country or Region".
+Please follow the steps in this [youtube video](https://www.youtube.com/watch?v=fhrDLIvru_M) to get around that.

 Once the download is completed find the app on your smartphone and open it.
 This should give you a page looking like the one bellow.